 14. Agricultural Robots

-Agricultural robots are designed to assist in various tasks related to agriculture and farming.
+Agricultural robots are designed to assist in various tasks related to agriculture and smart farming.
 These robots are developed to address the agricultural industry’s challenges, such as labor shortages and the need for efficient farming practices.
-They help in tasks like harvesting, weeding, and spraying, providing great relief to laborers but with great precision and efficiency than humans.
+They help in tasks like harvesting, weeding, and spraying, providing great relief to laborers, but with greater precision and efficiency than humans.
+Such types of robots that help humans are key to building sustainable food systems.

 15. Underwater Robots

 These robots are designed to operate in underwater environments.
-Underwater robots are used in various applications, including marine research, underwater inspections, offshore exploration, and underwater archaeology.
+Underwater robots are used in various fields of robotics, including marine research, underwater inspections, offshore exploration, and underwater archaeology.
 For example, Underwater gliders use buoyancy to control their movement underwater.
 They help in collecting oceanographic data efficiently.

 16. Space Exploration Robots

-These Robots play a crucial role in searching for life beyond the Earth.
+These Robots play a crucial role in searching for life beyond Earth.
 They come in various forms, including rovers, landers, orbiters, spaceplanes, and space telescopes.
 Equipped with advanced scientific instruments, cameras, and sensors to study celestial bodies, they efficiently collect samples and transmit valuable data back to Earth.
+Space robots are often cited as types of robots in artificial intelligence due to their autonomous decision-making capabilities.

 17. Security Robots